danbz/aesthetic-programming/source/acknowledgments.md

 hosting one of us in order to complete the book \
 at Goldsmiths, University of London",
 "Anders Visti - for the suggestion to include the example of \
-Langton's Ant and many other small details",
-"Joan Truckenbrod - for providing earlier works and discussing her work", "Ben Grosser - for providing information and discussing his work", "Joana Chicau and Jonathan Reus - for the excellent workshop \
+Langton's Ant, help on the live-coding interface of Vocable Code \ and many other small details", "Joan Truckenbrod - for providing earlier works and discussing her work", "Ben Grosser - for providing information and discussing his work", "Joana Chicau and Jonathan Reus - for the excellent workshop \